US: Russia has committed crimes against humanity in Ukraine

 “Everything that stems from that is crimes against humanity, war crimes and various other atrocities committed by the Russian army in the territory of Ukraine,” he said.
 "Let lawyers sort out specifically which act belongs where in terms of legal qualification.”

-Ukrainian President Volodymyr Zelenskyy urged Western allies in a video address to the Munich conference on Friday to quicken their military support for Ukraine, declaring that “it’s speed that life depends on.”
+Zelenskyy had urged Western allies in a video address to the conference on Friday to quicken their military support for Ukraine.

 Kuleba voiced confidence that Ukraine would eventually receive fighter jets from its partners, despite their current reluctance.
-He noted that they initially pushed back on providing other heavy weapons that were later delivered or promised, “so the only outstanding type of weapon is planes."
+He noted that they initially pushed back on providing other heavy weapons that were later delivered or promised.

-In Munch on Friday, a Ukrainian deputy prime minister, Oleksandr Kubrakov, called for cluster munitions and phosphorous bombs, German media reported.
+In Munich on Friday, a Ukrainian deputy prime minister, Oleksandr Kubrakov, called for cluster munitions and phosphorous bombs, German media reported.
 Cluster munitions are banned by an international treaty.

 Asked whether he supported calling for such weapons, Kuleba said Ukraine has evidence that Russia uses them.